 Historically, South Africa’s emissions have steadily increased throughout the time frame where data is available.
 South Africa’s economy relies heavily on mining and heavy industry.
 Energy consumption in the industrial and buildings sectors relies largely on electricity as an energy source, which is produced with high carbon intensity using domestic coal.
 A large share of industrial-process emissions is due to coal use and a high share of transport fuels are domestically produced by coal-to-liquid processes.
 Overall it is estimated that 75% of South Africa’s emissions result from coal use.

-The government has instead introduced a bidding process to replace the feed-in scheme.
+The government has instead introduced in 2012 a bidding process to replace the feed-in scheme.
 The total capacity that should be funded by the bidding process is 3,725 MW in a timeframe of 20 years (2010 – 2030).
-In the first bidding round, 1,043 MW was approved and is currently under construction.
+In the first bidding round, 1,043 MW was approved and is currently under construction (Department of Energy (DOE) 2012).

 The Integrated Resource Electricity Plan 2010 – 2030 sets a new installed renewable capacity target of 17.8 GW for 2030.
 But due of lack of supporting policies this target is not quantified further here.

 The National Climate Change Response Paper identified key policy areas and packages (flagship programmes) that are planned for future implementation.
-It focuses mainly on adaption activities but is also addressing mitigation options such as the Energy Efficiency and Demand Management flagship programmes that will cover development and facilitation of an aggressive energy efficiency programme in industry.
+It focuses mainly on adaption activities, but also addresses mitigation options such as the Energy Efficiency and Demand Management flagship programmes that will cover development and facilitation of an aggressive energy efficiency programme in industry.

 Date of pledge

-For historic emissions we use the 2nd National Communication.
-For baseline projections and the pledge we use data provided by the South African government in their White Paper on Climate Change in 2011 (Government of South Africa 2011)
+For historic emissions, we use the 2nd National Communication.
+For baseline projections and the pledge we use data provided by the South African government in their White Paper on Climate Change in 2011 (Department of Environmental Affairs, 2011)

-The current trend analysis is based on the national greenhouse gas inventory submitted to the UNFCCC (Government 2009); projections for the BAU are based on national data.
+The current trend analysis is based on the national greenhouse gas inventory submitted to the UNFCCC (Department of Environmental Affairs, 2011); projections for the BAU are based on national data.
 The assessment of the main policy is based on own assumptions and national data.